zastrowm/bitbucket-issues-to-github/README.md

 > ### Note: "Machine Account" user for issues
 >
 > Since all issues are created from the account of the personal-access-token, you may wish to create a secondary ["machine account"](https://docs.github.com/en/github/site-policy/github-terms-of-service#3-account-requirements) for the purposes of importing issues; per the link provided, this is totally okay by GitHub, and IMHO makes it much more clear that the issue was imported rather than native.

+## Closed Status

+GitHub only has open or closed issues, while bitbucket has much more rich statuses like "duplicate", "invalid" etc.  You can specify the statuses that indicate that an issue is "closed".

+## Mapping Users

+The original author of an issue/comment/action is listed in each comment.
+By default the original author's display name is set as the author; for example if I had commented on an issue, it would show up as "Mackenzie Zastrow commented".
+If you instead want to map "Mackenzie Zastrow" to @zastrowm, you can use that using the `userMapping` dictionary.

 [linqpad]: https://www.linqpad.net/